fwupd/fwupd/plugins/redfish/README.md

 Since: 1.8.0

+### Flags=no-manager-reset-request

+The BMC device will auto-reboot and so fwupd should not explicitly call `/redfish/v1/Managers/1/Actions/Manager.Reset`.

+Since: 1.9.11

 ## Setting Service IP Manually

 The service IP may not be automatically discoverable due to the absence of